LSDtopotools/gpm_precipitation_tools/README.rst

 Credits
 -------
-This package is based on the code_ from Vinicius Mesquita.
+This package is based on the code_ from Vinicius Mesquita, and has been adapted by Guillaume Goodwin (University of Edinburgh/ Universita di Padova) and Marina Ruiz Sánchez-Oro (University of Edinburgh).

 .. _code: https://github.com/lapig-ufg/PPTs
 .. _PPTs: https://github.com/lapig-ufg/PPTs